 Some of those scattered taught only the Jews about the gospel while others preached to gentiles.
 What was the fruit of their labor?
 God caused so many people in Antioch, both Jews and Gentiles, to repent that Barnabas had to go and help them (Acts 11:19 - 23)!

 The New Testaments lists no less than twenty-one fellowships where a group of believers and those interested in the Messiah met in homes to worship God and learn from the Bible.
-These groups played their part in the commission by helping to spread the gospel in their local areas.
+These groups played their part in God's work by helping to spread the gospel in their local areas.

 What is the Great Commission?
 It is the work Jesus gave not only to his twelve personally chosen disciples but to the entire church he was building upon himself (Matthew 16:18).
 It is the charge to take his words, and the entirety of what Scripture teaches, to the ends of the earth.

-Even as the early Church made a great effort to spread the good news of God's Kingdom far and wide, modern Christians are under the same obligation to be an active and dynamic part of the Great Commission!
+Even as the early Church dedicated themselves to spreading the good news of God's Kingdom everywhere, modern Christians are under the same obligation to be an active and dynamic part of the Great Commission!